bigcommerce/dev-docs/docs/api-docs/promotions/code-samples.md

     "X-Auth-Token": ""
   },
   "body": {
-    "name": "Buy X units in (Category A), get Y additional units in the same category free (must be of equal or lesser value)", "redemption_type": "AUTOMATIC",
+    "name": "Buy X units in (Category A) and get Y additional units in the same category free (must be of equal or lesser value)", "redemption_type": "AUTOMATIC",
     "rules": [
       {